NBA Christmas games: Criticism

 In recent years, players and coaches have complained about playing on Christmas Day, saying that takes time away from families.
-In 2009, Orlando Magic Coach Stan Van Gundy requested that the NBA do not schedule any more games on Christmas Day, saying "I actually feel sorry for people who have nothing to do on Christmas Day other than watch an NBA game" and said that the day is best spent with family.
+In 2009, Orlando Magic head coach Stan Van Gundy requested that the NBA do not schedule any more games on Christmas Day, saying "I actually feel sorry for people who have nothing to do on Christmas Day other than watch an NBA game" and said that the day is best spent with family.
 The Magic coach was fined for his comments.

 In 2010, there were complaints from both sides before the game between the Miami Heat and the Los Angeles Lakers in Los Angeles.
-Lakers coach Phil Jackson, son of two Christian ministers and author of a book on spiritual growth related to basketball, said, "I don't think anybody should play on Christmas Day" and "it's like Christian holidays don't mean...anything any more."
+Lakers head coach Phil Jackson, son of two Christian ministers and author of a book on spiritual growth related to basketball, said, "I don't think anybody should play on Christmas Day" and "it's like Christian holidays don't mean...anything any more."
 From the Heat, LeBron James said, "if you ask any player in the league, we'd rather be home with our families...It's not just a regular holiday.
 It's...one of those days that you wish you could wake up in the morning with the kids and open up presents."

 Others have managed to voice some discontent while still accepting the Christmas game tradition.
-Before the game between the Bulls and the Knicks in New York, Coach Mike D'Antoni said, "I can adjust a little bit.
+Before the game between the Bulls and the Knicks in New York, head coach Mike D'Antoni said, "I can adjust a little bit.
 I can open my presents up at 7 o'clock at night instead of 7 o'clock in the morning."
 Raymond Felton said, "you'd rather be with your family.
 We're still going to celebrate."
 He, like many players, said that he was fortunate to have played with his family in attendance.
-Bulls Coach Tom Thibodeau said, "I think it's an honor and a privilege to be playing.
+Bulls head coach Tom Thibodeau said, "I think it's an honor and a privilege to be playing.
 I know it's tough on the away team, particularly the players who have kids.
 But that's all part of it."
 Derrick Rose said, "I'm going to miss my family, and I hate being away from home.
 But this is my job and it's an honor to be playing on Christmas."

-In 2004, the NBA was criticized for scheduling a game between the Detroit Pistons and Indiana Pacers.
-It was the first time since their brawl that the two teams had faced each other.
-Such a pairing was unintentional, as the regular season was scheduled before the brawl took place.
+In 2004, the NBA was erroneously criticized for scheduling a game between the Detroit Pistons and Indiana Pacers as the first matchup since their brawl that the two teams had faced each other.
+The regular season, and the game, was scheduled well before the brawl took place, and was played with a higher-than-normal security presence and fan restrictions to prevent a repeat occurrence.
 The other game scheduled that day drew similar criticism.
 The game between the Miami Heat and Los Angeles Lakers at Staples Center marked the first time since the Lakers traded Shaquille O'Neal to the Heat that the two teams were facing each other and the first time that Shaq and Kobe Bryant would be facing each other as opponents.